idsla/FedImpute/docs/user-guide/scenario_simulation.md

 - **num_clients** (int) - Number of clients to partition the dataset.
 - **dp_strategy** (str) - Data partitioning strategy.
 The available strategies are:
+    - `natural_column`: Partition the data samples based on values of a categorical column in the dataset, to use this strategy, user need to specify the **dp_split_cols** to be the index of the column to partition based on.
+If column is continous, it values will be first binned into 20 bins.
+That column will be dropped out after partitioning the data.
     - `iid-even`: Partition the data samples i.i.d across the clients with equal sample sizes.
     - `iid-dir`: Partition the data samples i.i.d across the clients with sample sizes follows Dirichlet distribtion with parameter **<alpha>** controlled by **dp_size_niid_alpha** parameter.